Surfperches/Seaperches: Family Embiotocidae

 Size: To 16 inches and 4 pounds; most caught from piers are under a foot.
-The California record fish weighed 2 lb 15 oz and was taken at Kellogg Beach, Del Norte Co. in 2012 The IGFA World Record fish weighed 1 Lb 4 oz and was taken at Orick, CA in 2013.
+The California record fish weighed 3 Lbs 7 oz and was taken at Kellogg Beach, Del Norte Co. in 2012 The IGFA World Record fish weighed 1 Lb 4 oz and was taken at Orick, CA in 2013.

 A redtail surfperch caught at the Paradise Beach Pier in San Francisco Bay by Mel

-Habitat: Shallow-water, sandy-shore, oceanfront areas; recorded to a depth of 24 feet.
+Habitat: Surf zone, shallow-water, sandy-shore, oceanfront areas; recorded to a depth of 24 feet.
 Although generally found in the open ocean, they enter sheltered estuaries and bays just before spawning in the spring and early summer.
 At such times, hundreds of fish may be concentrated in a fairly small area and it’s pretty easy for anglers to catch a limit.

 Piers: Commonly caught at sandy-shore piers and bay piers north of Pacifica.
 Best bets: Pacifica Pier, Del Norte St. Pier (Eureka), and both the “B” Street Pier and Citizen’s Dock in Crescent City.

 Shoreline: One of the main fish for sandy shore anglers in northern California anglers.

 Boats: An inshore species but sometimes taken by boaters fishing Humboldt Bay.

 My son MIke with a redtail surfperch in Humboldt County